Premchand: Adoption of the name Premchand

-In 1909, Premchand was transferred to Mahoba, and later posted to Hamirpur as the Sub-deputy Inspector of Schools.
-Around this time, Soz-e-Watan was noticed by the British Government officials, who banned it as a seditious work.
+In 1909, Premchand was transferred to Mahoba and later posted to Hamirpur as the Sub-deputy Inspector of Schools.
+Around this time, Soz-e-Watan was noticed by British Government officials, who banned it as a seditious work.
 James Samuel Stevenson, the British collector of Hamirpur district ordered a raid on Premchand's house, where around five hundred copies of Soz-e-Watan were burnt.
 After this, Munshi Daya Narain Nigam, the editor of the Urdu magazine Zamana, who had published Dhanpat Rai's first story "Duniya ka Sabse Anmol Ratan" advised the pseudonym "Premchand".
 Dhanpat Rai stopped using the name "Nawab Rai" and became Premchand.

-In 1914, Munshi Premchand started writing in Hindi (Hindi and Urdu are considered different registers of a single language Hindustani, with Hindi drawing much of its vocabulary from Sanskrit and Urdu being more influenced by Persian).
+Premchand was often referred to as Munshi Premchand.
+The fact is, he, along with Kanhaiyalal Munshi, edited the magazine Hans.
+The credit line read "Munshi, Premchand".
+He thenceforth began being called Munshi Premchand.
+In 1914, Premchand started writing in Hindi (Hindi and Urdu are considered different registers of a single language Hindustani, with Hindi drawing much of its vocabulary from Sanskrit and Urdu being more influenced by Persian).
 By this time, he was already reputed as a fiction writer in Urdu.
 Sumit Sarkar notes that the switch was prompted by the difficulty of finding publishers in Urdu.
 His first Hindi story "Saut" was published in the magazine Saraswati in December 1915, and his first short story collection Sapta Saroj was published in June 1917.

 Gorakhpur

 In August 1916, Premchand was transferred to Gorakhpur on a promotion.
 He became the Assistant Master at the Normal High School, Gorakhpur.

-At Gorakhpur, he developed a friendship with the bookseller Buddhi Lal, who allowed him to borrow novels for reading, in exchange for selling exam cram books at the school.
-Premchand was an enthusiastic reader of classics in other languages, and translated several of these works in Hindi.
+At Gorakhpur, he developed a friendship with the bookseller Buddhi Lal, who allowed him to borrow novels for reading in exchange for selling exam cram books at the school.
+Premchand was an enthusiastic reader of classics in other languages and translated several of these works into Hindi.

-By 1919, Premchand had published four novels, of about a hundred pages each.
+By 1919, Premchand had published four novels of about a hundred pages each.
 In 1919, Premchand's first major novel Seva Sadan was published in Hindi.
-The novel was originally written in Urdu under the title Bazaar-e-Husn, but was published in Hindi first by a Calcutta-based publisher, who offered Premchand ₹450 for his work.
+The novel was originally written in Urdu under the title Bazaar-e-Husn but was published in Hindi first by a Calcutta-based publisher, who offered Premchand ₹450 for his work.
 The Urdu Publisher of Lahore published the novel later in 1924, paying Premchand ₹250.
 The novel tells the story of an unhappy housewife, who first becomes a courtesan, and then manages an orphanage for the young daughters of the courtesans.
-It was well received by the critics, and helped Premchand gain wider recognition.
+It was well received by the critics and helped Premchand gain wider recognition.

 In 1919, Premchand obtained a BA degree from Allahabad University.
 By 1921, he had been promoted to Deputy Inspectors of Schools.
 On 8 February 1921, he attended a meeting in Gorakhpur, where Mahatma Gandhi asked people to resign from government jobs as part of the non-cooperation movement.
-Premchand, although physically unwell and with two kids and a pregnant wife to support, thought about it for 5 days and decided, with the consent of his wife, to resign from his government job.
+Premchand, although physically unwell and with two kids and a pregnant wife to support, thought about it for five days and decided, with the consent of his wife, to resign from his government job.